Benefits of I-Corps

 Who Qualifies for the Regional I-Corps Program?

 Teams may come from regional universities, federal labs/agencies, and from the general community.
 However, specific program cohorts may be limited to certain team types, so please check for additional qualifications in the schedule for upcoming programs.
-Teams are expected to be technology-based, with specific innovations to test in the market, and be available and commit to all course work.
+Teams are expected to be technology-based, with specific innovations to test in the market, and be available and commit to all program work.
 If you have a question about whether you qualify, please contact us.

-Teams will all go through a formal application process, and will be judged on a combination of the following factors: commercial readiness of technology, potential market impact of innovation, and team qualifications and dynamics.
+Teams will all go through a formal application process, and will be evaluated on a combination of the following factors: commercial readiness of technology, potential market impact of innovation, and team qualifications and dynamics.

 Who Qualifies for the Program?